Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

-We describe the development of an LLM-based feedback system for physics problem solving according to the above design-principles.
-The system is aimed at students with a solid foundational understanding of physics and are therefore expected to display substantial variation in their problem-solving approaches approaches and provide differentiated responses.
-We evaluate the feedback system in a practical application by asking the following research questions (RQ):
+} We describe the development of an LLM-based feedback system for physics problem solving according to the outlined design principles.
+The system was developed in the context of the German Physics Olympiad, where students are required to demonstrate a solid understanding of physics and strong problem-solving abilities to be successful\cite{tschisgale2024science}.
+This context provides a suitable setting for evaluating the system, as participants are generally highly interested in physics but heterogeneous in terms of their physics problem-solving abilities \cite{tschisgale_towards_2024}.
+Accordingly, students can be expected to vary substantially in their problem-solving approaches, in the specificity and sophistication of their physics reasoning, and in the kinds of responses they provide \cite{PhysRevPhysEducRes.21.010111}.

+To evaluate the system, it was made available to participants of the German Physics Olympiad as a voluntary problem-solving training tool.
+We specifically aim to answer the following research questions (RQ):

-\begin{itemize} \item[1)] To what extent do students perceive the LLM-generated feedback as useful? \item[2)] How do students evaluate the correctness of the feedback, and to what extent do their evaluations align with its actual correctness? \end{itemize}
+\begin{itemize}[leftmargin=*, labelsep=2mm] \item[1)] \revIII{To what extent is the LLM-generated feedback perceived as useful?} \item[2)] \revIII{To what extent is the LLM-generated feedback perceived as correct, and to what extent does this perceived correctness align with the actual correctness of the generated feedback?} \end{itemize}